Make these delicious, easy cinnamon rolls at night (20 minutes) and wake your guests to a heavenly aroma no one will be able to resist!

 Whisk together flour, sugar, baking powder, baking soda, and salt in large bowl.

 Brush rectangle with 2 tablespoons of melted butter.
-Sprinkle evenly with filling, leaving a 1/2-inch border of plain dough around edges.
+Sprinkle evenly with filling, leaving a ½-inch border of plain dough around edges.
 Press filling firmly into dough.
 Loosen dough from work surface at one long side (use a bench scraper or metal spatula if needed to get it started).
 Roll dough, pressing lightly, to form a tight log.
 Pinch seam to seal.
-Place log seam-side down and cut evenly into eight pieces.
+Place log seam-side down and cut evenly into 8 slices.
 With hand, slightly flatten each piece of dough to seal open edges and keep filling in place.

 Place one roll in center of the prepared nonstick pan, then place remaining seven rolls around the perimeter of the pan.
 Brush tops with the 1 tablespoon remaining butter.